davidakpele/product-microservice-with-grpc/README.md

     - transport package: The package holds a sub package called `grpc` and the role is to mediate between the gRPC server and the business logic layer.
 It receives incoming gRPC requests, calls the necessary business logic, and sends back the responses.

 ## Proto Package
 > The proto define the structure of the data being sent over the wire and the service methods that can be invoked remotely.
-They are used to generate client and server code in multiple programming languages, making it possible for services to communicate with each other.
+They are used to generate client and server.

 ## Test Package
 > This package holds classes to test our grpc endpoints.